About Me

 Relationship & Couples Coach

-Though I now feel quite comfortable confronting others and addressing conflict when it arises in my relationships, it hasnā€™t always been that way.
+Though I now feel quite comfortable addressing conflict when it arises in my relationship, it hasnā€™t always been that way.
 For most of my life, I avoided confrontation because I was scared of it and simply didnā€™t know how to deal with the conflict that would inevitably arise from it.
 I donā€™t know about you, but I wasnā€™t taught how to resolve conflict without arguing and declaring someone as right and someone as wrong.
 And I certainly wasnā€™t taught how to clearly express my feelings and my needs.

 A Childhood Scarred By Conflict